Yaxuan-w/IssueTrackerRawPOSIX/timeline.md

   - problem in select: `select(8, 0x4d110527e0, 0x4d11052860, 0x00000000, 0x00000000) = 1`
   - keep tracking down, problem is in `bind` - **sometimes working sometimes not...
 NOT known the root cause**
   - get the error log: `fcntl(F_SETOWN) failed while spawning "worker process" (3: No such process)`
   	- F_SETOWN shouldn't call kernel (process / signals is handled inside of Lind)
-  -
+	- In `F_SETOWN` and `F_GETOWN` conditions should always return 0
+  - `accept` met non-UTF-8 error.
+Unix path might not be UTF8 chars, so change implementation to directly memory operations.
+Refined `connect` and `bind` as well.

+Nginx now works!

 ## 6/14/2024